-Literature and Philosophy; Romantic Literature; Romantic Poetry; Secularism and Religion
+Religion and Literature; Literature and Philosophy; Romantic Literature; Romantic Poetry; Secularism; Intellectual History; Theories of Consciousness

-Professor Jager writes and teaches about romantic literature, politics, and culture, about secularism and religion, and about cognitive science.
-He is the author of articles on all of these topics, published most recently in Qui Parle, ELH, Studies in Romanticism, Pedagogy, Romantic Circles Praxis, and Public Culture.
-From 2006-2008 he was co-leader of the “Mind and Culture” seminar at the CCA; for 2013-2014 he was co-leader of the “Objects and Environments” seminar at the CCA.
-He is the author of two books: The Book of God: Secularization and Design in the Romantic Era (2007), and Unquiet Things: Secularism in the Romantic Age (2015).
+I was trained as a Romanticist and received my PhD in 2000.
+Romanticism has always interested me less as a historical period than as a set of conceptual and theoretical problems (involving subjectvity, language, secularization, ontology, and political agency) that sometimes find purchase in other periods or styles.
+I continue to write and teach about Romantic literature, politics, and culture, at both the graduate and undergraduate levels.
+I have also published quite a bit in the burgeoning fields of secular and post-secular studies, and in the field of Religion and Literature.
+Finally, I have a long-standing interest in cognitive science, particularly theories of consciousness, and in the history of philosophy more generally.
+I have published on all of these topics in The Wordsworth Circle, Qui Parle, ELH, Studies in Romanticism, Pedagogy, Romantic Circles Praxis, Public Culture, MLQ, and elsewhere.
+In 2017-2018 I was Interim Chair of the Department of English; in fall of 2018 I was also the Leverhulme Visiting Professor of English at Lancaster University, England.
+Since 2019 I have been the Director of the Center for Cultural Analysis at Rutgers, which is an interdisciplinary humanities center that supports a series of lectures, workshops, seminars, and working groups.
+I am the author of two monographs: The Book of God: Secularization and Design in the Romantic Era (2007), and Unquiet Things: Secularism in the Romantic Age (2015), both published by the University of Pennsylvania Press.
 The first studies the ubiquitous presence of the argument from design in the eighteenth and early nineteenth centuries, arguing that its cultural and aesthetic importance undermines the familiar equation of modernization with secularization.
 The second emphasizes secularism rather than religion as its primary analytic category, and proposes that romantic-era literary writing possesses a distinctive ability to register the discontents that characterize the mood of secular modernity.
-Professor Jager is now turning his attention to the political possibilities of romanticism, in particular to the connection between cognition, on the one hand, and the environment, on the other.

 36 Union Street, Room 201, College Ave Campus